poplite/qBEE-Ubuntu-Packaging/qbittorrent-enhanced/README.md

-libtorrent-rasterbar 1.1.12 or older are not supported.
+Needs libtorrent-rasterbar 1.1.12 or newer (1.2.X series not supported).